Mvgnu/MCP-Host/frontend/README.md

 - Promotion verdict metadata now renders through the `PromotionVerdictTimeline` component, highlighting the latest `promotion_postures` array (track, stage, allowed flag, veto reasons, remediation hooks, and signal JSON) with delta badges whenever SSE events update the posture.
+- Promotion automation refreshes now appear alongside posture narratives.
+The console renders the `promotion_runs` table with gate lane/stage context, automation payload attempts, and a change summary sourced from SSE `promotion_run_deltas` so operators can correlate veto narratives with the remediation orchestration they triggered.
 - Filter controls (workspace search, promotion lane, severity) feed the backend query parameters and persist to local storage, enabling scoped investigations and shared context between browser sessions.
 - Snapshot envelopes include delta metadata.
 The UI renders recent trust/intelligence/marketplace changes on each run and opens a